evanwills/matrix_parsefile_preprocessor/README.md

 ## Usage
 ### Web

-The web interface only allows validation and comparrison of parse files.
-(There are no plans to inlude the compiling functionality in the web interface.)
+The web interface only allows validation and comparison of parse files.
+(There are no plans to include the compiling functionality in the web interface.)

 1. Place your parse file to be validated in the "Parse-file to be checked" text area.<br />
 	If you want to compare the parse file to another parse file